Joaquín J. Altoro,

 Under Mr. Altoro’s leadership, WHEDA is bringing together communities, developers, lenders, and stakeholders to leverage their collective strengths.
 Efforts in driving systemic change include capacity building among community lenders, developing WHEDA’s Rural Affordable Workforce Housing Initiative and making improvements that expand the impact of the tax credit program.

 Mr. Altoro has been an expert panel speaker for the Federal Reserve Bank of Chicago educating bankers on successful community development strategies on a local and a national level.
 He has also been an instructor at the Center for Financial Training, a continuing education program for bankers.
 His engaged, high-energy approach and previous entrepreneurial experience complements a strong business/quantitative acumen for advising community bankers across Wisconsin.

-He is a member of the Governor’s Interagency Council on Homelessness; board president of the WHEDA Foundation, Inc.; a board member of Lift Wisconsin, a Community Development Entity; a board member and executive committee member for the National Council of State Housing Agencies; a member of the Community Investment Advisory Council for the Federal Home Loan Bank of Chicago; a member of the Consumer Advisory Board of the U.S. Consumer Financial Protection Bureau; and an advisory board member for LISC Milwaukee.
+He is a member of the Governor’s Interagency Council on Homelessness; a member of the Governor’s Interagency Council on Equity and Inclusion; board president of the WHEDA Foundation, Inc.; a member of the Community Investment Advisory Council for the Federal Home Loan Bank of Chicago; a member of the Consumer Advisory Board of the U.S. Consumer Financial Protection Bureau; a board member and executive committee member for the National Council of State Housing Agencies; an advisory member of the Froedtert Hospital/Medical College of Wisconsin’s Community Engagement Committee; and an advisory board member for LISC Milwaukee.